thr3m/movu/README.md

     *   The API will be available at `http://localhost:8000`.
     *   The PostgreSQL database will be available on port `5432`.
 4.  **Container Initialization Process:**
-    The `entrypoint.sh` script automatically runs when the API container starts.
+    The `entrypoint.sh` script automatically runs when the API container starts.`It is important that this file is formatted using LF (Line Feed) line endings instead of CRLF (Carriage Return + Line Feed) to avoid execution errors in Linux environments within Docker`.
 This script is responsible for:
     *   Collecting static files.
     *   Creating and applying database migrations.
     *   Executing the `init_data.py` script for initial data setup, including superuser creation.